Chasse Conque

 Attendance

-UTRGV Athletics shattered multiple attendance records for the third-straight year in 2023-24, with all sports combining to welcome over 120,000 fans, a department record.
+UTRGV Athletics shattered multiple attendance records for the fourth-straight year in 2024-25, with all sports combining to welcome over 147,569 fans, a department record.

-The baseball team ranked 39th in the nation in attendance, drawing a program record 62,132 fans.
-UTRGV had the ninth best overall attendance outside of the Power 5 while welcoming the second and third largest crowds in program history and seven of the program's 10 largest crowds since moving into UTRGV Baseball Stadium in 2002.
+The baseball team ranked 34th in the nation in attendance, drawing a program record 84,258 fans.
+UTRGV had the sixth best overall attendance outside of the Power 4 while welcoming the first, third, and fourth largest crowds in program history and seven of the program's 11 largest crowds since moving into UTRGV Baseball Stadium in 2002.

 Community Investment

 Conque and his team have achieved unprecedented fundraising, including a $20 million dollar gift from Robert and Janet Vackar in March 2024 that is believed to be one of the 40 largest in the history of college athletics.
-In total, UTRGV Athletics raised a department record $23 million in 2023-24.
-That is in addition to a department record $725,000 in corporate sponsorship revenue and a department record $475,709 in ticket sales.
+In 2024-25, UTRGV Athletics generated nearly $7.7 million with a department record $872,395 in corporate sponsorship revenue and a department record $630,010 in ticket sales.

 Licensing

-The UTRGV Vaqueros can now be found in stores, banks and restaurants across the Valley, as UTRGV Athletics has partnered with 5x5 Brewing Co. in Mission to create the first branded beer in the UT System – Los Vaqueros, Tio Pelon’s, whose founders are from McAllen, to create Vaqueros Especial Salsita, Texas Regional Bank to launch the UTRGV debit card, and The Jank, whose founder lives in Weslaco, to create Vaqueros Gourmet Barbecue Sauce.
+The UTRGV Vaqueros can now be found in stores, banks and restaurants across the Valley, as UTRGV Athletics has partnered with 5x5 Brewing Co. in Mission to create the first branded beer in the UT System – Los Vaqueros, Tio Pelon’s, whose founders are from McAllen, to create Vaqueros Especial Salsita, Texas Regional Bank to launch the UTRGV debit card, The Jank, whose founder lives in Weslaco, to create Vaqueros Gourmet Barbecue Sauce, and Reserva Coffee to launch Vaqueros Roast, an organic UTRGV-branded coffee meticulously curated by both organizations.

 Academics

-Academically, UTRGV student-athletes have thrived, currently sporting a 3.35 cumulative grade point average.
-During Conque’s tenure, UTRGV student-athletes have earned 671 academic all-conference awards and 1,641 AD Honor Roll awards.
+Academically, UTRGV student-athletes have thrived, achieving a department record 3.35 cumulative grade point average and a department record 993 Academic Progress Rate in 2024-25.
+During Conque’s tenure, UTRGV student-athletes have earned 712 academic all-conference awards and 2,091 AD Honor Roll awards.
 After initially honoring student-athletes with a semester GPA of at least 3.0, Conque moved to raise the bar for the AD Honor Roll, increasing the threshold to 3.25 for the 2021-22 academic year.

 The commitment to academics extends beyond the student-athletes, as Conque has built a strong working relationship with the UTRGV Student Government Association to promote internships and student employment opportunities in the department.

 UTRGV Athletics is also partnering with the Hospitality and Tourism Management program to give students opportunities for real-world, hands-on experience by assisting with the implementation of UTRGV athletic events.
-Additionally, UTRGV Athletics employs over 100 student workers every year.
+Additionally, UTRGV Athletics currently is employing over 200 student workers in 2025-26.

 UTRGV Fieldhouse